FDA's Opioid Crackdown: What Is Kratom And Why Authorities Fear It Could 'Fuel' Addiction

 Due to the public opposition against opioid, people dependent on it for relief turn to kratom, a treatment that is heavily touted by its proponents as a safe and effective substitute for opioids.

-However, as consumers’ dependence on the supplement increase and its availability become more widespread, FDA Commissioner Scott Gottlieb warned that kratom actually “has addictive qualities” and is believed to be “fueling new addictions.”
+However, as consumers’ dependence on the supplement increases and its availability becomes more widespread, FDA Commissioner Scott Gottlieb warned that kratom actually “has addictive qualities” and is believed to be “fueling new addictions.”

 The FDA said in a statement that it is aware of 36 kratom-related deaths and is already taking measures to control the distribution and use of the substance.
 Although it is not classified as an opioid, its active ingredients produce opioid-like effects, such as euphoria.
 Since it is widely used as an opioid substitute, authorities are concerned that it might actually worsen the opioid crisis instead of curbing it.

-Overseas, kratom is banned in 16 countries, including Thailand and Malaysia where it originates, as well as Germany, Australia, and Sweden.
+Overseas, kratom is banned in 16 countries, including Thailand and Malaysia, where it originates, as well as Germany, Australia, and Sweden.
 In the United States, it is banned in Alabama, Wisconsin, Arkansas, Indiana, and Tennessee.

-Supporters of kratom, however, claim that it is a safe alternative for opioid in treating certain conditions, such as chronic pain and anxiety, because it is a plant-based product.
-However, Gottlieb said there is no “reliable evidence” to support the effectiveness of kratom as a treatment for opioid dependency and that there are no other FDA-approved uses for the said substance.
+Supporters of kratom, however, claim that it is a safe alternative for opioids in treating certain conditions, such as chronic pain and anxiety, because it is a plant-based product.
+However, Gottlieb said there is no “reliable evidence” to support the effectiveness of kratom as a treatment for opioid dependency and that there are no other FDA-approved uses for the substance.

 Interestingly, a study conducted by researchers at Columbia University found that kratom contains an alkaloid named mitragynine.
-This alkaloid activates opioid receptors without triggering respiratory depression, Huffington Post.
+This alkaloid activates opioid receptors without triggering respiratory depression, HuffPost reports.
 This respiratory depression is an effect common to narcotic painkillers, which typically leads to a fatal overdose.
 Thus, the researchers concluded that it is still possible for drugmakers to develop safe kratom-based pain medications.

 Because of the multiple claims about the positive effects of kratom, authorities are also not closing their doors on the probability of using kratom as a means to reduce opioid use.

 “We also believe that if it does have therapeutic benefits, and it can be helping people, we want to see the science that can help prove that,” Gottlieb told CNBC’s Squawk Box.

 For now, the FDA is conducting a formal scientific and medical evaluation of kratom in order to assess how the substance should be classified.

 [Featured Image by Joe Raedle/Getty Images]